Skip to main content

 • session

 This lets operators apply broad defaults while still narrowing or relaxing behavior for a specific deployment or session.
+Precedence is deterministic and is applied in this order:

 Approval behavior